What is Gluten?

 Gluten-Free Diet and Weight Loss

-At times, people choose to avoid gluten to lose weight.
+People choose to avoid gluten to lose weight.
 There is little evidence to support this idea.
-However, if we think about the average person’s intake, he or she may consume dozens of items containing gluten in a week.
+However, if we think about the average person’s intake, they may consume dozens of items containing gluten in a week.

-If one avoids those foods and replaces them with fresh, whole food choices, they could lose weight.
-If one begins to eat more processed gluten-free items, such as the fresh bread, pasta and cookies that are available, he or she may gain weight.
-Often, those gluten-free processed foods have extra sugar or fat to add flavor (x).
-As with all diets, losing weight is dependent on your new habits.
+If you avoid those foods and replace them with fresh, whole food choices, you could lose weight.
+If you eat more processed gluten-free items, such as the fresh bread, pasta, and cookies available, you may gain weight.
+Often, those gluten-free processed foods have extra sugar or fat to add flavor. (x) As with all diets, losing weight depends on your new habits.

 The Bottom Line

 Fruits and vegetables are a healthy addition for everyone, so you cannot go wrong with those choices.
-You do not need to banish all grains but will need to seek out other varieties.
+You do not need to banish all grains, but will need to seek other varieties.
 It takes time and effort to replace these food items, and labels are not always entirely correct.

 Researching information will be necessary.
 Your family members can assist with this by looking for new foods for you to try.
 We are fortunate that more food choices are in development as awareness increases.

 A diagnosis of celiac disease or non-celiac sensitivity is difficult to hear.
 It affects all aspects of your life, and you may become discouraged.
-In fact, depression is common since many social events involve food; these events can be difficult when you need to stay gluten-free, leading to sadness or depression (x).
+Feeling disconnected since many social events involve food, these events can be hard to adjust to when you need to stay gluten-free, leading to a desire to eat “regular” food.

 Talk with your physician about supplementing your diet with vitamins and minerals.
 Research supports taking supplements such as calcium, vitamin D, and zine may help replace nutrients your body has a hard time absorbing.